Drive After Sedation Dentistry?

 Oral Sedation Dentistry

-oral sedation is generally used for moderately apprehensive patients.
+is generally used for moderately apprehensive patients.
 Patients are asked to take an oral sedative agent once they arrive for their appointment.
-The effective of the intra-oral medication is more pronounced and prolonged as compared to inhalation.
+The effective of the oral sedative drug is more pronounced and prolonged as compared to inhalation or gas anesthesia such as laughing gas.
 Therefore, these patients are not allowed to drive back home after their treatment.
-They are kept in the recovery room for some time observation, and are afterwards discharged in the care of a relative or friends who then drives them back.
+They are kept in the recovery room for some time observation, and are afterwards discharged by the oral sedation dentist into the care of a relative or friends who then drives them back.

 IV Sedation Dentistry

+Best for wisdom tooth removal and multiple implant surgery.
 IV sedation is reserved for extremely apprehensive, restless and anxious patients, or in cases where multiple time consuming procedures need to be performed in a single sitting or a patient has difficulty getting numb or has a severe gag reflex.
 Patients are administered with a sedative through an IV, which can lasts for up to 4 hours.
-Since the sedative effect of intra-venous drugs can be prolonged, patients remain groggy for many hours after the procedure has been performed, and are therefore kept in the recovery room until they are fully awake and oriented.
+Since the sedative effect of IV drugs can be prolonged, patients remain groggy for many hours after the procedure has been performed, and are therefore kept in the recovery room until they are fully awake and oriented.
 Afterwards, they are discharged in the care of a loved one or friend and are not allowed to drive back home by themselves.

-Generally, the most common sedation procedure used for routine patients is inhalation sedation.
+Generally, the most common sedation procedure used for routine patients is inhalation sedation or nitrous oxide.
 Therefore, most of the patients who have undergone treatment under inhalation sedation are allowed to drive themselves to their homes or offices.
-However, in case of oral or IV sedation, they are not allowed to drive or operate any heavy machinery.
+However, in case of oral or IV sedation, they are not allowed to drive or operate any heavy machinery for a period of 24 hours.